-Turn on the gas supply.
-Lighting a top range burner to bleed any air from the system will make it easier to start other appliances including the furnace.
-When you stay for extended periods where electric or water hookups are not available, you must make regular checks on the condition of your 12-volt battery and the contents of your water tank (Multiplex control panel).
+Turn on the exterior LP remote power switch.
+If you have not used the LP system for some time, light lighting a cooktop burner to bleed any air from the system will make it easier to start other appliances including the furnace.

+When you stay for extended periods where electric or water hookups are not available, you must make regular checks on the condition of your 12-volt batteries and the contents of your water tank (Multiplex control panel).
 Carry drinking water in a clean bucket to refill your tank.
 When your waste tank nears capacity, move your touring coach to a dumping location.